 - salvia (I like scarlet sage)

 - chives (Check out my 5 reasons to grow chives)

 - cilantro (After they’ve bloomed, save the seeds!)

-Have you found bumble bees asleep around your garden?
-What sources of early and late nectar have you provided for them?
+Have you found bumble bees sleeping in flowers?
+What sources of early and late nectar do you provide for them?